-Let us consider the nucleation, on a flat solid particle from a liquid phase.
-It is both the liquid and solid phases "wet" this that is, both of these phases spread out and surface.
-Taking a surface tension force the plane of the flat surface leads to the expression:
+Let us consider the nucleation, on a flat surface, of a solid particle from a liquid phase.
+It is assumed that both the liquid and solid phases "wet" this flat surface, that is, both of these phases spread out and cover the surface.